docker/docs/content/compose/environment-variables/env-file.md

 - /compose/env-file/
 ---

 This page provides information on the syntax rules and guidelines when using an `.env` file.
-It specifies how to structure these files, defines the rules for commenting, and explains how values are processed.
+It defines the rules for commenting, and explains how values are processed.
 Additionally, it introduces the concept of interpolation, which allows the use of variables within environment files.

 > **Important**
 >
-> Remember, environment variables from an environment file have lower precedence than those from any other [method](set-environment-variables.md).
+> Environment variables from an environment file have lower precedence than those from any other [method](set-environment-variables.md).
 For more information, see [Environment variables precedence](envvars-precedence.md).
 { .important }